gupta-raj92/Nodejs-test/README.md

 ===================================

-deployment.yml ----> Creates a deployment
+deployment.yml ----> Creates a deployment names "application" with 10 replicas,makes sure at least 7 pods are running at any given time during the change in deployment.

+service.yml    ----> Creates a sercvice which exposes the container pod to  NodePort.